emilbratt/OTGT/Handhield/register_item_location/raspberry_pi/README.md

 You can also scan multiple items sequencally.
-If you scan an item when the device expects a shelf, it turns on the "sequence mode" The LED will turn ON (no blinking) reporting that you are scanning a sequence All items will be assigned to the first shelf that is registered (that you scann) and the LED goes back to normal blinking expecting another item.
+If you scan an item when the device expects a shelf, it turns on the "sequence mode" The LED will turn ON (no blinking) reporting that you are scanning a sequence When you are done, just scan a shelf.
+All items from the sequence will be assigned to that shelf.
+LED goes back to normal blinking expecting another item.

 Everything else happens in the background by the application/daemon.py. that is invoked as a background task by systemd.